-Cloud Foundry Certified Developer (CFCD) is a professional cloud-native developer certification.
+Cloud Foundry Certified Developer (CFCD) is a professional cloud native developer certification.
 It’s the best way for developers to demonstrate cloud skills and expertise, and helps developers set themselves apart in a competitive job market.
-Available June 13.
+Now available!

 How Does It Work?

-This is a single exam that can take up to four hours to complete.
-It includes performance-based questions and multiple choice to test individual developers on their practical and conceptual knowledge of Cloud Foundry and general cloud-native architectural principles.
+This is a single exam that can take up to three hours to complete.
+It includes performance-based questions and multiple choice to test individual developers on their practical and conceptual knowledge of Cloud Foundry and general cloud native architectural principles.

 Topics covered in the exam include: